v-i-s-h-n-u-b/Pokemon-Classifier/README.md

   * hyperparameters to train the AdaBoost classifier: n_estimators','learning_rate','base_estimator__max_depth','base_estimator__min_samples_split'.
     ( 'base_estimator__min_samples_leaf' not used )
 * The accuracies achieved are ranked as follows: XGBoost > RandomForest > AdaBoost
-* Also implemented a Neural Network to highlight they're limitations when it comes to classification problems.
+* Also implemented is a Neural Network to highlight they're limitations when it comes to classification problems.

 NOTE: Scroll down past the training section of the XGB and AdaBoost Classifiers to view the remaining code